 But there was so much I did not know two years ago.

 - I didn’t know that the aforementioned and other great sites existed, and that they would prove to be so insightful and invaluable.

 - I didn’t know how much money I spent in a normal year.
-Given the winding career path I had been on, I didn’t know what a “normal year” might even look like.
+Given the winding career path I had been on, I didn’t know what a “normal year” might even look like in terms of spending.

 - I didn’t know that I would soon be able to afford an early retirement.
 Two years ago, I would have told you I’d probably retire sometime after our boys graduated from high school (i.e. after 2029).

-- I didn’t know how to harvest tax losses, best take advantage of a donor advised fund, the difference between a SEP-IRA and a solo 401(k), or when I could access a 457(b).
+- I didn’t know how to harvest tax losses, how to best utilize a donor advised fund, the difference between a SEP-IRA and a solo 401(k), or when I could access a 457(b).
 This list could be much longer, but you get the gist.

 An Interesting Conversation